 Chris, great post about the ridiculously escalating cost of a college education.

-Although I’m not sure how the government can make this situation better, I do know that individual families — and students — can make better decisions about handling ...
+Although I’m not sure how the government can make this situation better, I do know that individual families — and students — can make better decisions about handling this ...

 The Other Woman: Adjusting to Marriage with Siri